 The most important thing I learned was How to get my horses attention / connection through the poll / eye contact.

 Excellent clinic , learned alot about horse behaviour, how to be a leader my horse could trust.

 This was the single most helpful and common sense clinic I have ever been to.
 The instructions and help from Scott were clear and very helpful.
 He was always available to help and answered any questions I had.

 By being the leader, and demonstrating leadership, I could help my horse overcome his fear.
 Scott has a way of helping both the rider and horse deal with issues.
 He explains things in ways that are easy to understand and implement.
 I learned so much, and made so much progress with my horse in just three days.
-I will definitely come back to continue my work with this horse, and hopefully to get help starting another.

 I learned to instill confidence in your horse so that he has total trust in you.

 The venue and the facilities were great.
 Loved the corrals for the horses and the ability to camp beside them.
 I look forward to coming back.